XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 How can I contact BMO InvestorLine’s customer service?

-You can contact BMO InvestorLine’s customer service by phone (toll-free and local lines), secure online messaging through the platform, or email.
-Support is available Monday to Friday from 8:00 am to 8:00 pm Eastern Time, in both English and French.
+You can reach BMO InvestorLine’s customer service by phone, secure online messaging through the platform, or by email.
+Support is available in English and French from Monday to Friday between 8:00 am and 8:00 pm Eastern Time.

 Does BMO InvestorLine offer any promotions or referral programs?